Attendance & Eligibility:

 - Medical/Emotional Concerns: For the safety of the camper, it is important that all medical and emotional information be filled out completely and specifically.
 This is found on the second page of the Oakcrest registration form.
 In moderate to severe cases, a member of the Oakcrest Women’s Committee will contact the parent prior to camp in order to gain a better understanding of these issues.

-- Medical Emergencies: Should a camper require medical treatment at a clinic or hospital, a parent would be contacted immediately.
-Oakcrest staff will make sure the camper is transported to the clinic/hospital immediately, but a parent or other adult family member will be required to meet the camper at the clinic/hospital.
+- Medical Emergencies: Should a camper require medical treatment at a clinic or hospital, a parent would be contacted immediately and asked to promptly come and get their daughter.
+If that is not possible, Oakcrest staff will make sure the camper is transported to the clinic/hospital immediately, but a parent or other adult family member will be required to meet the camper at the clinic/hospital.
 Once a family member arrives, the camper will be turned over to his/her care.
 Oakcrest contact information will be given to the parent or other family member, so that he/she can contact the camp and inform them as to the camper’s condition and whether or not the camper will be returning to Oakcrest.
 If the medical problem is resolved in time for the camper to finish her stay at Oakcrest, she is welcome to return, but the family must provide transportation.

 - Special Needs or Limitations: Oakcrest does not have wheelchair-accessible cabins or bathrooms and uneven terrain and distance between activities make the use of crutches at camp very wearisome for campers.
 Young women with uncontrolled diabetes or other severe physical, emotional, or mental disabilities that prohibit full participation are encouraged to consider stake camp or special needs camp instead of Oakcrest.
 Local stake/ward leaders do not attend Oakcrest with their campers, and hired Oakcrest counselors are not trained to handle severe limitations.
 Campers who come to Oakcrest are expected to function independently and be self-care.
 Some young women with physical or mental needs that require only a little individual help can come with a Laurel-age buddy.
 Any limitations, even minor ones, must be noted on the registration card.